ltalhouarne/wioflix/README.md

 # How to run?

+1) Navigate to the root of the project
-Run the following commands at the root of the project:
+2) Run the following commands upon completion of the previous one:

 `npm install`

+`bower install`

 `grunt serve`